-Growing up in the family business gave this California owner the tools he needed to put customers first.
+A Legacy Preserved: Growing up in family business gave California owner tools he needed to put customers first

 Summers, working in his father’s shop, created many happy memories for Bryan Welsh, owner of Artistic Collision in Cordova, Calif.
 They also helped him carve out a career in the automotive collision repair business.

 Welsh’s father, Steven, started the business, Artistic Auto Works in 1980 as a restoration shop, focusing primarily on “tri-five” Chevys.
 In those years, the shop was a single-man operation, so Bryan helped out during summer vacations from school.
 As the years passed, his father realized that restoration work was not going to pay the bills, so he began building it into a more-substantial operation.

 “I have assisted him with running the business for the past 23 years,” Bryan says, “and helped complete the transition from a restoration shop to a collision repair facility.
 Sadly, my father passed away unexpectedly this past January, leaving me with sole responsibility for carrying on the business.”

 After two decades of experience, Bryan was prepared for his new role.
 And because the two of them had a good working relationship, Bryan had picked up what typically makes shops successful: forging good relationships and providing quality repairs with exceptional customer service.

 “We treat our customers the way we would wish to be treated,” he says.
 “Tolerance, compassion and patience are some of the most important things I’ve learned.
 And these virtues don’t just apply to customers and employees, but certainly should carry over into dealing with family, friends and the public.”

 He also developed perspective on the need for a healthy degree of work-life balance, how to separate family from business when appropriate.
 Bryan notes that although he and his father usually saw eye-to-eye on most things, they did have occasional disagreements.
 But those situations offered him another opportunity to learn how to conduct himself as an owner.